jeong0449/FluidArdule/docs/installation.md

 ```

 Recommended:
-- Systems Options → Boot → Console
+- System Options → Boot → Console
-- Interface Options → SSH → Yes
 - Interface Options → SPI → Yes
-- Interface Options → Serial Port → Yes (if you want to use UART as a console interface, for example via PuTTY)
+- Interface Options → Serial Port → Enable as needed (for example, when using UART as a console interface via PuTTY)
 - Localisation Options → Choose as you want

 Reboot: